 Transfer of data outside the jurisdiction

-Satisfy obligations ensuring the establishment, exercise or defence of legal claims.
+To comply with obligations allowing the acknowledgement, the exercise or the defence of a legal right.

-Perform a contract between the data controller and the data subject, or to take pre-contractual measures in response to the data subject's request.
+For the performance of a contract between the data controller and the individual, or for pre-contractual measures undertaken at the individual's request.

 Data transfer agreements

 The three sets of model clauses (approved by the EU Commission) which cover transfers of data outside the EEA from a data controller to either another data controller, or to a data processor and its sub-processors, have terms that can be included in any general contract between the parties.